Academic Grievance/Appeal Procedure

 The following procedure is available to resolve academic grievances regarding grading, course requirements, attendance, academic integrity, and other academically related complaints.

 Step 1.
-Meet and discuss the complaint with the faculty member involved to resolve the situation within 45 days of the last day of the semester during which the grievance took place.
-At the conclusion of the meeting, the faculty member will inform the student of a decision.
+Faculty Member: The student must submit in writing, (NJCU email or certified mail) a request for a meeting with the faculty member involved to resolve the situation in question, this meeting must take place within (10) university calendar days of the subsequent semester of the involved grievance (fall or spring).
+At the conclusion of the meeting the faculty member will inform the student of a decision in writing.

-Final Appeal: Only cases that result in expulsion may be appealed to the President.
+Only cases that result in expulsion may be appealed to the President.
 In these cases, the decision of the President is final and there is no further recourse at the University.
-The charged student will have 10 university calendar-days from the date of the decision by the Vice President for Academic Affairs to file an appeal with the President of the University.
+The charged student will have ten (10) university calendar-days from the date of the decision by the Vice President for Academic Affairs to file an appeal with the President of the University.
 All appeals must be in writing.
-In cases resulting in expulsion, the President of the University shall render a final decision within 20 calendar days of receiving the appeal.
+In cases resulting in expulsion, the President of the University shall render a final decision within twenty (20) calendar-days of receiving the appeal.